CMCC-ReID: Cross-Modality Clothing-Change Person Re-Identification: Experiments

 \textbf{Effectiveness of $\mathcal{L}_{inter}$.} From Index-4 to Index-5, adding $\mathcal{L}_{inter}$ notably improves Rank-1/mAP by $10.1\%/7.0\%$ and $7.7\%/8.7\%$ under the V2I and I2V settings, respectively.
 This indicates that $\mathcal{L}_{inter}$ plays a critical role in bridging the cross-modality gap.
 By enforcing modality-invariant identity alignment, it establishes consistent identity semantics.

-\textbf{Effectiveness of progressive learning.} Comparing Index-6 with Index-5, the PIA without progressive learning achieves only marginal improvement, highlighting that its effectiveness primarily stems from the synergistic integration of DBDL, BPL, and the progressive learning framework, all of which are indispensable.
-To further investigate the impact of the progressive learning paradigm, we vary the epoch at which Stage II training begins and evaluate the corresponding performance, as shown in Fig.~\ref{fig3}(a).
+\textbf{Effectiveness of progressive learning.} Comparing Index-6 with Index-3, introducing the BPL without the progressive learning scheme leads to only marginal gains or even performance degradation on certain metrics, highlighting that the effectiveness of PIA primarily stems from the synergistic integration of DBDL, BPL, and the progressive learning framework, all of which are indispensable.
+To further investigate the impact of the progressive learning paradigm, we vary the epoch at which Stage II training begins and evaluate the corresponding performance, as shown in Fig.~\ref{fig3}(i).
 The case with 0 epochs corresponds to training without the progressive learning scheme, yielding the lowest accuracy and indicating poor identity-consistent representation under CMCC-ReID.
 With progressive learning, performance gradually improves as Stage II starts later, achieving the best results when initialized at the 55th epoch, after which performance begins to decline.
 These findings confirm the effectiveness of the progressive learning strategy.

 \textbf{Hyperparameter Analysis.} We further conduct a detailed analysis of the hyperparameters under both the V2I and I2V settings on the SYSU-CMCC dataset.
 As illustrated in Fig.~\ref{fig3}, the model achieves the optimal performance when $\lambda_1$ is set to $0.5$ and $\lambda_2$ to $1.5$.
 Notably, the overall performance remains relatively stable across a wide range of values, indicating that our PIA is not sensitive to the precise choice of these training balancing weight.